-Searching for an outlet to release that pent-up anger from Thanksgiving, when you sat across a well-meaning relative who, let's just say, didn't mind the outcome on November 8th?
+Feeling a little Grinch-ish this year and searching for an outlet to release that pent-up anger?
 Hint: cutting down your own Christmas tree might turnout to be just as therapeutic as it is festive.
-Here are a few places where you can let your inner lumberjack run amok in The Bay.
+Here's where to get your Griswold on in the Bay Area

 Grandma Buddy's Tree Farm (North Bay)

 Starting with their first sapling in 1982, Hazel and her husband Gilbert have epitomized the meaning of the mom-and-pop tree farm; it's been in the family for more than 30 years despite both their passings.
 Grandma Buddy's Tree Farm is a "U-Cut" experience for the whole family.
-Between the chicken coops, horse barns, "garland farm," and acres of evergreens, even the most rambunctious two-year-old will expend more than enough energy here to make the ride home rather peaceful.
-Try to get there before 5 p.m. to see the sun begin to set over the treeline! // 8575 Graton Rd.
-(Sebastopol), grandmastrees.com
+Between the miniature Christmas village, complete with a train, barns, "garland farm," and acres of evergreens, even the most rambunctious two-year-old will expend more than enough energy here to make the ride home rather peaceful.
+Try to get there before 5 p.m. to see the sun begin to set over the treeline! // Open daily from 9am to 5:30pm, 8575 Graton Rd.
+(Sebastopol), grandmastrees.com.

 Pro Tip: Most Christmas tree farms will sell all their most desirable trees in the first two weeks after Thanksgiving.
 Don't procrastinate or you'll get get the gimpy Charlie Brown tree.